inteam-eu-org/chocolo/docs/design.md

 # Chocolo - Game Design

-By @Chocorean for a friend's wedding and hopefully more.
+By [InTeam](https://inteam.eu.org) for a friend's wedding and hopefully more.
+[Credits to Thor](https://www.develop.games) for sharing a Game Design document example.

 ## Table of contents